-In exploring senior care options, maybe you’ve decided that an adult day care program is right for your family.
-Maybe you’re even ready to take the step of committing to Telespond’s adult day care program.
+In exploring senior care options, maybe you’ve decided that an adult day program is right for your family.
+Maybe you’re even ready to take the step of committing to Telespond’s adult day program.
 If this is the case, congratulations!
 We look forward to welcoming you to our facility.
 Even so, you likely still have questions about what happens next.
 What does the process of joining the program look like?
 What exactly will the daily schedule be?
 And what will happen on the very first day?

 To alleviate these concerns, below is an overview of what to expect from our On-Site Adult Day Services.
 Learn what to bring, how to prepare, what types of activities are in store, and much more.
 Additionally, social worker Amanda Nole offers advice on how to make the transition as smooth as possible for both seniors and caregivers alike.